 I’m a junkie for pizza.
 Literally any pizza, all the time—thin New York style, Chicago deep dish, even a premade frozen pie from Aldi (yes, I said it).
 But that doesn’t mean I think all pizzas are created equal.
 Of course, there are some that outshine the others, and the slices at Salty Bread Pizza Cafe fit that bill.
 Simply put, there’s no knead to go anywhere else.

 Involved in the restaurant business for nearly thirty years, Paul Padoleski wanted to do something different— something Rochester hadn’t yet seen.
-Along with his wife, Laura, Padooleski opened Salty Bread Pizza Cafe in 2022 in the Sea Breeze neighborhood, and recently opened a second location in Greece.
+Along with his wife, Laura, Padoleski opened Salty Bread Pizza Cafe in 2022 in the Sea Breeze neighborhood, and recently opened a second location in Greece.

 “We’re a pizza shop and a bakery,” Padoleski says.
 “Salty bread is becoming a Rochester staple.
 In ten years, it’s going to be like the garbage plate.
 It’s very different from any other kind of bread.
 We wanted to differentiate ourselves from everybody else, so we developed our own recipes, came up with some new innovative products, and decided to bake our own stuff.
 We make everything from scratch, in-house.”

 “Differentiate” themselves is exactly what the Padoleskis have done.
 Aside from their use of salty bread, the creations they’ve built are utterly fascinating and savory.
-A lot of places make specialty pizzas, but nothing like Salty Bread Cafe.
-They’ve made a chicken French pizza, Monte Cristo pizza, French onion soup pizza, and even a grilled cheese and tomato soup pizza.
+A lot of places make specialty pizzas, but nothing like Salty Bread Pizza Cafe.
+They’ve made a chicken french pizza, Monte Cristo pizza, French onion soup pizza, and even a grilled cheese and tomato soup pizza.
 The options are, quite literally, endless.

 “I basically deconstruct items, like sandwiches or meals, and make them work for pizza while still having the same flavor profile,” Padoleski says.
 “I love the creative challenge of making something that maybe no one has ever done before, and that’s where our pizzas of the day come into play.
 Pizza is basically a blank canvas—you can do anything you want on it.
 It’s my art form.”